 In New York City there is never a short supply of talent.
-Last weekend, Synobia founder of Show Your Nice and Signature Sounds Studios came together in an event that showcased the talent of four young MCs in the music industry.
+On Friday, April 28th founder of Show Your Nice, Synobia, and Signature Sounds Studios came together in an event that showcased the talent of four young MCs in the music industry.
 Kota The Friend, Tina Bugatti, Travis Little and The Official JL came together and performed some of their music.
 We got the opportunity to sit down and talk to all four of the artists before they performed, as well as Synobia and asked her a few things about the event and her brand.
 Synobia came up with the concept for Drip Jamboree, because she wanted to create a light vibe by bringing all different types of people together.
 Her vision was to have an action pack event and she definitely accomplished that!
 When asked if Drip Jamboree will be am annual event, she said "Absolutely, it will be!
 I have great things in store as far as new guest appearances, you all will just have to wait till next year".
 Since we are big on inspiration, we had to ask Synobia what inspires her the most?
 She said, "since branding Show Your Nice I was inspired to create a platform where all types of artists (poets, dancers, singers, rappers and models) can express themselves and voice their craft."
 She went on to say "Show Your Nice also gave me a voice for myself."
 We also got a deeper look at the MCs and their music.
 Check out their interviews below.

 Tina Bugatti is the turn-up rapper you need to get the party started.
 She also can take her music to a deep place that many people can relate too.
 Life is the inspiration for her music.
 You can relate to her because she creates her music based off of her own personal life situations, like her song 'Lonely', which is about a particular moment in her life.
 Tina's sound is inspired by Jill Scout, Erica Badu and Nicki Minaj.
 She tries to stay away from controversial artists.
 As a female artist she knows about the negative impact controversy it can have on artists and Tina wants no part of it.